 In addition to selling lessons to clients, you can also participate in a language exchange… trading hours to teach your native language to someone who will teach you theirs.

 Teaching is not always verbal.
 Italki allows you to review and help students with written projects as well.

 italki Teacher Tips

 The name of the game here is acquiring students.
 You might be the best teacher on the platform but if you have no one to teach, it’ll be tough to make a buck.

-With that said, there are two things that will set you apart from your fellow teachers.
-A great first impression, and the quality of your lessons.
+With that said, two things will set you apart from your fellow teachers.
+A great first impression and the quality of your lessons.

 - Put the time and effort into creating a really good intro video.
 It needs to be 1-4 minutes long with you speaking all of the languages you intend to teach.
 Rather than sitting at home with your webcam, have someone help you shoot in a nice location with a scenic background. (example of an italki intro video below)